Immunisation is a proven and safe way to be protected against diseases that cause serious illness and sometimes death.

 Secondary school students are at an age when a vaccine will be most effective and provides protection before possible exposure to a disease.

-The following vaccines are routinely provided free of charge to all Victorian Year 7 students under the Immunise Australia Program.
+The following vaccines are routinely provided free of charge to all Victorian Year 7 and Year 10 students (or age equivalent) under the Immunise Australia Program.

 |Vaccine type||Vaccine doses|